 - We provide training and opportunity for subjects of Court Referral programs.

 From highway exit ramps throughout town to parks and beaches, between street signs and the highly-trafficked intersections they denote, we distribute and award beautiful landscaping that helps make all of our lives a bit more upbeat.

-Spring and Fall cleanups began in 1986 and have been visibly successful throughout the years.
-Nevertheless, we persist in passing on the crucial importance in treating Town Properties as if they were our very own front yards, for the good and the beauty of the community.
+Spring and Fall cleanups began in 1986 and have been visibly successful throughout the year.
+We organize volunteers who aim to enhance Town Properties as if they were our very own front yards, for the good and the beauty of the community.

 During the dreary winter months, brightness and festivity can restore charm and cheer to even the shortest of days.
-We partner with local businesses to decorate Central Greenwich and beyond with Lights! on trees and hanging baskets on lampposts made with strictly volunteer labor.
+We partner with local businesses, and Sam Bridge Nursery, to decorate Central Greenwich and beyond with hanging baskets on lampposts made with strictly volunteer labor.

 Our partners, Greenwich Youth Conservation Program and Greenwich Recycling Advisory Board work with us to instill the values of smart and sound recycling practices on the next generation of Greenwich citizens.
 We are dedicated to educating our children about sustaining a healthy environment.

 Join Greenwich Green & Clean at the